Golf Tutorials

 The #1 Reason: Perfect Putting Alignment

 The primary and most impactful reason for drawing a line on a golf ball is for putting.
-Holing putts is a a game of fractions, and the slightest misalignment can be the difference between a tap-in and a frustrating miss.
+Holing putts is a game of fractions, and the slightest misalignment can be the difference between a tap-in and a frustrating miss.
 The line serves as an objective guide to remove guesswork from the most difficult part of aiming: getting started correctly.

 Aiming at an Intermediate Target